In today’s post: Find 20 fantastic beginner sewing projects – clothes, purses, pillows, scarves, accessories, and more!

 Another note: if you’re brand new to sewing, check out this Learn to Sew series from Crazy Little Projects – it will get you going in no time!

-1. This felt crayon holder from Skip to My Lou is a simple sew with just straight lines – a perfect first project (and great for kids learning to sew, too!).
+1. This felt crayon holder from Skip to My Lou is a simple sew with just straight lines – a perfect beginner project (and great for kids learning to sew, too!).

 2. This handy purse organizer from Five Sixteenths Blog is super simple to sew because it starts with placemats that are already hemmed!